“If you're already a front-end developer, well, pretend you're also wearing a pirate hat.” ― Ethan Marcotte

 One has the opportunity to distribute pieces of your frontend independently with micro-frontends.
 You can merely deploy what has changed rather than redeploying everything.
 You can also give teams the freedom to release whenever they choose, without having to coordinate with other teams or adhere to a company-wide release cycle.
 You can undo a faulty release without harming other teams' work.

 4) Multiple technical choices

-The last widely stated advantage of micro-frontends is that it allows everyone to use a variety of frontend frameworks and technologies.
+The last widely stated advantage of micro-frontends is that it allows everyone to use a variety of front-end development frameworks and technologies.
 While a small team is unlikely to wish to learn and use numerous frontends at the same time, it does provide an upgrade route when it comes to future tools and frameworks.